 Be Safe & Enjoy Your Sport

-Jen Fox provides some advice on how to be safe whilst participating in the sports you enjoy.
+Jen Fox provides some advice on how to be safe while participating in the sports you enjoy.

 The issue comes in being able to choose the right gear for you.
-There is a vast array of things to consider when looking for protective gear such as style, size, materials, and shape.
-Mouth guards, for example, need to be just right for your mouth, or else they will cut your gums, fall out while running, or not cover your teeth all the way.
-Remember, a hobby, or career, could start and end with your first game if you don't have the right protective gear.
-Goaliemonkey.com offers a comprehensive list of masks and other gear that you can browse through.
+There is a vast array of things to consider when looking for protective equipment such as style, size, materials, and shape.
+Mouthguards, for example, need to be just right for your mouth, or else they will cut your gums, fall out while running, or not cover your teeth all the way.
+Remember, a hobby, or career could start and end with your first game if you don't have the right protective gear.
+Goaliemonkey.com offers a comprehensive list of masks and other equipment that you can browse through.

 Forums are a great place to start.
-While the discussions are held by non-professionals, much of the information is drawn from sites like fitclick.com and muscleandfitness.com.
+While non-professionals hold the discussions, much of the information is drawn from sites like fitclick.com and muscleandfitness.com.
 These are great places to find professional resources if you have a hard time finding sites you like.
 Learn from them.
 A good philosophy to keep in mind is, “Learn from other people's mistakes, so I do not make them myself”.
-Other folks might have insight as to how you can improve your personal training regiment to avoid various injuries.
+Other folks might have insight as to how you can improve your training regimen to avoid various injuries.
 Another excellent resource is online training coaches.
 Many professional coaches choose to expand their client base by reaching out to the internet.
-These coaches typically have decades of experience in athletics training and coaching.
+These coaches typically have decades of experience in athletic training and coaching.
 Their sites generally offer conditioning information, work-out routines, injury prevention and recovery techniques, and the ability to ask them direct questions.

 About the Author